ripsline/Virtual-Private-Node/README.md

 Before running the installer, you need:

 1. **A fresh VPS** running Ubuntu 24 LTS
-   - Minimum: 4GB RAM, 2 CPU cores, 50GB storage
+   - Recommended: 4GB RAM, 2 CPU cores, 90GB storage

 2. **A domain name** with DNS configured
    - Create an A record pointing to your VPS IP address